devskrate/testwork/_posts/2012-07-22-oneplus-nord-vs-redmi-k20-pro.md

 Although, both the phones are equipped with the AMOLED Screens, OnPlus Nord has an edge with its **90Hz fluid display** and the 20:9 aspect ratio, which makes it easier to hold the device in hand.
 If, you're the fan of **full screen display** and concerned about **security**, pup-up camera in the K20 Pro would fulfill your need.

-**Ever felt insecure with your mobile camera wanted to get the iOS 14 access indicators in Android?
-Read [DevsKrate | Tech, Code and Gadgets](https://devskrate.com/how-to-get-ios-14-dots-in-android/)**
+<i class="fa fa-arrow-right" aria-hidden="true"></i>Ever felt insecure with your mobile camera wanted to get the iOS 14 access indicators in Android?
+Read [DevsKrate | Tech, Code and Gadgets](https://devskrate.com/how-to-get-ios-14-dots-in-android/)

 #### Performance